bentoml/BentoML/docs/source/deployment/azure_container_instance.rst

 Deploying BentoService to Azure Container Instance
 --------------------------------------------------

-This guide uses the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`:
+This guide uses the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`.
+The IrisClassifier has an endpoint, `/predict`, as its entry point for accessing the prediction service.
+The predict endpoint expects `pandas.DataFrame` as input.

+Build the IrisClassifier BentoService from the :doc:`quick start guide <../quickstart>`.

 .. code-block:: bash